 10 In-Flight Beauty Tricks

-Landy Dean, makeup artist, and Edris Nicholls, founder and hairstylist, both of the tony New York Edris Salon (Iman and Naomi Campbell are fans) have 10 other tips for getting off your next flight looking as if you deserve a vacation rather than need one:
+Makeup artist Landy Dean, and founder of the Edris Salon, Edris Nicholls, have 10 other tips for getting off your next flight looking as if you deserve a vacation rather than need one:

 6. Cucumber eye pads.
 Pre-moistened pads soothe and refresh tired and puffy eyes.
 These can also be refrigerated prior to travel to further refresh eyes during flight.

-And at the end of it all, Edriss and Landy recommend a good night's sleep, a 16-oz. bottle of water and a pair of designer sunglasses so that others will think you're a rock star, not just a fatigued fellow traveler.
+Edriss and Landy also recommend a good night's sleep, a 16-oz. bottle of water and a pair of designer sunglasses so that others will think you're a rock star, not just a fatigued fellow traveler.